TangDo158/turbowarp-docs-cn/docs/website/how-it-works.md

 hide_table_of_contents: true
 ---

-# How TurboWarp runs Scratch projects 10-100x faster
+# Turbowarp 是如何让 Scratch 作品加速 10-100 倍的

 TurboWarp uses a *compiler* while Scratch uses an *interpreter*.
 This allows TurboWarp to run somewhere between 10-100x faster depending on the project, but it makes live script editing [impracticable](#live-script-editing).